GhostInTheSteiner/Composition-Compass-Legacy/README.md

 # Composition-Compass

-The following is a documentation to **"Composition Compass"**.
+The following is a documentation to **"Composition Compass"**: A tasker project, that allows you to discover new music you like and artists playing the kind of style that suits your taste.

 At its core, it supports the following features:

 1. Scrape song informations from Pandora stations/Spotify playlists